 - 1 bag of White chocolate chips

-To make the sponges creaming together 350g of the butter and the caster sugar.
-Add the eggs, one at a time and mixing between each addition
+To make the sponge cream together the butter and the caster sugar.
+Add the eggs, two at a time and mixing between each addition, and whisk in the vanilla extract

 Put the first layer of sponge on a cake stand and spread strawberry jam over it

-Continue sandwiching the layers together with strawberry jam between each one
+Continue sandwiching the layers together in alternate colours with strawberry jam between each one

 Spread the buttercream over the top and sides of the sponge using a palette knife